Review sample supplied by Hexagon Audio

 AQlink I2S cable with RJ45 (for La Voce DAC): 335 euro

 The Aqua LinQ is a Network Interface that was created following the company’s philosophy of providing only proprietary solutions in a fully modular setup.
 Further, the LinQ offers four slots that can be used for any combination of interface boards that plug into a connector on the base platform of the device.
 Available right now are the Roon Ready (RAAT) module and the UPnP DLNA streaming module and these have been fitted to my review sample.
 Each module’s communication line with the network is galvanically isolated, each module has its own dedicated power supply and in addition, this architecture allows future updates to be fitted very easily.
-Aqua does not use off the shelf solutions and that policy extends even to the fully-floating hybrid 2-stage Network LAN switch module.
+Aqua does not use off-the-shelf solutions and that policy extends even to the fully-floating hybrid 2-stage Network LAN switch module.
 In addition to being fit for purpose, this proprietary network switch offers additional isolation and is said to be an important aspect of the LinQ’s performance.

 Aqua also makes a point of having made a very conscious decision not to use USB for the LinQ in their quest to achieve the best sound.
 The output is on AQlink, the aqua I2S proprietary connection.
 This way, the extra USB interface is skipped to avoid any losses in sound quality.
-Furthermore, proprietary circuits have been developed in the output FPGA, to implement S/PDIF, AES/EBU and dual-AES outputs.
+Furthermore, proprietary circuits have been developed in the output FPGA, to implement S/PDIF, AES/EBU, and dual-AES outputs.
 S/PDIF is available on cinch and BNC and all outputs, AQlink included, can be used simultaneously.
-Depending on the selected output the maximum resolution is PCM 24 bit 384kHz / DSD128.
+Depending on the selected output the maximum resolution is PCM 32 bit 384kHz / DSD128.

 At the time of review, no manual was available but as it turned out the LinQ works super-intuitively.
 The unit starts up very quickly and self-initializes without the need to select anything except for the desired Network Protocol, call it the “input”.
 Some network players have proven to be quite finicky in use and some won’t connect to the network unless they have been booted in a particular mode or have been connected in a certain order.
 Not so the LinQ.
 The unit works flawlessly irrespective of starting up with a network cable connected or said cable attached after the unit was already on.
 Attach it and within seconds the unit connects and is ready to go.
-It’s exactly as you would expect a network device to work but which sadly is not always the reality.
+It’s exactly as you would expect a network device to work but sadly is not always the reality.

 Make sure not to use any Aqua component directly on another Aqua component or other delicate surfaces.
 My go-to solution is to use Neoprene pads made by Artesania.

 The LinQ is said to be fully on song after about 100 hours of use.
-Even so, of course, I listened to it right after having connected it and all I can say is that it impressed right from the start.
+Even so, of course, I listened to it right after having connected it and all I can say is that it impressed me right from the start.
 At the moment of writing, the unit has been in use for about two weeks and has easily had over 100 hours of use but I can’t say that it changed noticeably.
 Your mileage may vary but to me, it sounded superb right from the start and it still sounds superb after two weeks of use.

-All the LinQ’s outputs can be used simultaneously and having done this while comparing them I can report that AES/EBU, coax and BNC all sound very, very similar and what little discernible difference can be heard can likely be attributed to the cables that were used.
+All the LinQ’s outputs can be used simultaneously and having done this while comparing them I can report that AES/EBU, coax, and BNC all sound very, very similar, and what little discernible difference can be heard can likely be attributed to the cables that were used.
 Although the difference should theoretically be audible throughout the spectrum, they are easiest to hear in the upper bass where I can differentiate between coax on Belden RG59 and AES/EBU on Mogami neglex 3080 by the former sounding slightly fuller and the latter sounding slightly more nimble and articulate.

 For digital connections in general, I have long preferred coaxial S/PDIF (using Belden RG59 cable) over AES/EBU but, as always, the quality of the connection much depends on the cables that are used as well as the interface implementation on both ends.
 With my current CH system, as well as the Aqua components, I prefer AES/EBU (using Mogami neglex 3080 cable) for its slightly more precise sound and it is this connection that I used predominantly with the CH Precision C1 DAC for the purpose of this review.
 As it happens due to the lack of an official standard, many manufacturers choose their own interface for I2S connections.
 Aqua has opted for RJ45 (the network cable connector) and CH Precision has its own proprietary digital interface which is not compatible with AQlink (or any I2S connection scheme for that matter) which is why I used AES/EBU.
 Where the Formula xHD DAC was used, AQlink was the preferred method of connection.
 In the AQlink section further below you can read about the audible differences between the various outputs.